ebi-jdispatcher/webservice-clients/perl/lwp/INSTRUCTIONS.md

-# Perl webservice Clients
+# Perl webservice clients

-Tool to use REST interface in Perl
+Notes on how to use RESTful clients in Perl (LWP).

-## How to use it
+## How to start

 Clone the repository: